LAB OR NATURAL??

 The word LAB is inscribed on the girdle which can only seen with a microscope.

 Lab and natural react differently to a specific UV frequency.
 The GIA iD100® is one such tool that can be used.

 Diamond Clarity is based on the absence of Inclusions or Blemishes.
-Natural diamonds are formed with tremendous heat and pressure deep in the earth.
-Therefore, Diamonds are formed with a variety of internal characteristics called ‘inclusions’ and external characteristics called ‘blemishes'.
+Diamonds are formed with a variety of internal characteristics called ‘inclusions’ and external characteristics called ‘blemishes'.
 The greater the absence of inclusions or blemishes, the higher the value of the diamond.

 Typically, a diamond is graded based on the absence of colour.
 The diamond colour-grading system measures the degree of colourlessness.

 Diamond Cut is based on the precise workmanship to fashion a diamond for its proportions, symmetry and polish to deliver the magnificent return of light only possible in a diamond.

 The diamond carat weight measures the apparent size of the diamond.